-FFFF - XXXX - Р NNN Т - S
+FFFF · XXXX ı Р NNN T • S

-Facility Code - Instrument Functional - P A - · Process Area Equipment Number Instrument Number - Suffix
+Facility Code - Instrument Functional - Process Area Equipment Number Instrument Number - Suffix

-(Optional) Designation Loop Numb er
+(Optional) Designation Loop Number er

-FFFF is the F implied, acility Code, from Appendix A. The Facility Code will typically be and would only be fully written where required.
-XXXX is the Ir 4 chara Functio nstrument Functional Designation , which is typically comprised of 2 to cters from Section 7.1.3.
-Note that five character Instrument nal Designations are possible, but should be quite rare. Р is the P rocess Area, which is based on Section 2.3.
-NNN is the E associa instrum number quipment Number of the associated equipment.
-If no equipment is ted, allocate Equipment Numbers specific for the applicable entation.
-Do not suppress 0's for equipment numbers, as all loop s at a site should have the same number of digits in the loop number т is the Ir through motor s every ir astrument Number , where the number increments from the number 0 9.
-Utilize the number 0 for instruments directly associated with tarters and control.
-The Instrument Number does not increment for astrument, but rather increments for every instrument loop.
-NNNT is the Loop Number, comprised of the Equipment Number together with Instrument Number.
-Medium to large facilities will utilize four digit loop numbers, while smaller facilities such as wastewater collections facilitie use three digit loop numbers. is the Suffix, which is used in the cases of multiple instruments on the sor redundant loops.
+FFFF is the Facility Code, from Appendix A. The Facility Code will typically be

+XXXX is the Instrument Functional Designation, which is typically comprised of 2 to

+4 characters from Section 7.1.3.
+Note that five character Instrument associated, allocate Equipment Numbers specific for the applicable instrumentation.
+Do not suppress 0's for equipment numbers, as all loop numbers at a site should have the same number of digits in the loop number.

+Functional Designations are possible, but should be quite rare.

+NNN is the Equipment Number of the associated equipment.
+If no equipment is through 9.
+Utilize the number 0 for instruments directly associated with motor starters and control.
+The Instrument Number does not increment for every instrument, but rather increments for every instrument loop.

+T is the Instrument Number, where the number increments from the number 0 use three digit loop numbers.

+NNNT is the Loop Number, comprised of the Equipment Number together with the or redundant loops.
 All suffixes are to be numeric.

+Instrument Number.
+Medium to large facilities will utilize four digit loop numbers, while smaller facilities such as wastewater collections facilities will the valve.

+S is the Suffix, which is used in the cases of multiple instruments on the same

-S Example es: XY-G2501 A solenoid for the valve XV-G250, where the solenoid is remote from the valve.
+XY-G2501 A solenoid for the valve XV-G250, where the solenoid is remote from

 LT-M1011-2 Redundant Wet Well level transmitter.

-0650-PT-M3011 1 A pressure transmitter associated with pump M301 at the Hurst
+0650-PT-M3011 A pressure transmitter associated with pump M301 at the Hurst

+Pumping Station.
+Note that the facility code is optional.

+HSR-R1100 A start pushbutton associated with pump P-R110.

-Ĩ la Ientification Standard Revision: 00 Page 64 of 120 Winnipeg Document Code: 510276 6-0000-4 10ER-0002 TY-B1 500 A temperature relay that takes s TT-B1503, and TT-B1504 and c signals from T converts to a M Γ-B150 lodbus 1, TT-I protoc B1502, col. ZSS-F 3212 A safety switch for CNV-F321.
+TY-B1500 A temperature relay that takes signals from TT-B1501, TT-B1502, TT-B1503, and TT-B1504 and converts to a Modbus protocol.

+ZSS-F3212 A safety switch for CNV-F321.

 HS-L010 A start pushbutton for P-L01 at a wastewater lift station.